A short flight from Glasgow, lies the island of Islay off Scotland's west coast.

 'They’re trying to get rid of our nationality'

-Speaking to James, Islay resident Glen Downing says: “When the common market started, I was all for it...and now, they’re trying to get rid of our nationality, our laws, our queen, our country.”
+Speaking to James, Islay resident Glen Downing says: “When the common market started, I was all for it, you know what I mean.
+Oooh, the common market.
+And now, they’re trying to get rid of our nationality, our laws, our queen, our country.”

 James asks: “But if we leave with no deal, what do you think of that?”